 The summer months are ideal for a family trip.
 From June to August, you can expect temperatures exceeding 86°F, ideal for sailing and island-hopping in Cape Cod.

-Inland, in the mountains of Vermont and New Hampshire, the New England autumn blankets the landscape in rich, warm tones as the leaves change.
+Inland, in the mountains of Vermont and New Hampshire, the New England fall blankets the landscape in rich, warm tones as the leaves change.
 Harvest time happens in September and October, when farms produce apple cider.
 These months also offer the best whale watching off the Massachusetts coast.

 Speak to someone